IntelligentImaging/FetalCPSeg/ReadMe.txt

 only minor replacement. e.g. use the groupnorm instead of batchnorm, use the RRelu instead of PRelu.

-Issue:
+## Known Issues
 1. The Fast version of the proposed network can not our previous trained model.
 This issue is mainly caused by the inconsistency of the checkpoint name between the network defining and trained model saving due to the modification.
 One way to address is to train the Fast version network again, which only need to replace the corresponding python file in the Train project folder.
 The second solutions is to rename the checkpoint name in the trained model.
 I will fix this issue as soon as possible.

+## References
+Dou, Haoran, et al. "A deep attentive convolutional neural network for automatic cortical plate segmentation in fetal MRI."
+IEEE transactions on medical imaging 40.4 (2020): 1123-1133. https://pmc.ncbi.nlm.nih.gov/articles/PMC8016740/